amadlung/2019-04-11-gwu/bash_lesson_1.md

 Then enter the command:

 ```
-$ ls shell_data
+$ ls dc_workshop
 ```

 ```
 sra_metadata  untrimmed_fastq
 ```

-This will list the contents of the `shell_data` directory without you needing to navigate there.
+This will list the contents of the `dc_workshop` directory without you needing to navigate there.

 The `cd` command works in a similar way.